Attendance & Progress

 We know that sometimes your child may be unable to attend because they feel unwell.

-We know that sometimes your child may be unable to attend because they feel unwell.
-In this case please contact the school office and leave a message telling us your child’s name, their class and the reason they are not at school, preferably before 9am each day.
-Some parents think that their child may be better off at home if they are ill, but generally we are happy to have them in school and will keep a close eye on them to make sure that they are ok, if you ask us to.
+In this case please contact the main office and leave a message telling us the reason for your child’s absence, preferably before 08.30am each day.
+Some parents think that their child may be better off at home if they are ill, but generally, we are happy to have them in school and will keep a close eye on them to make sure that they are okay, if you ask us to.
 We have also produced a helpful leaflet to help you to decide whether your child is well enough to come to school which can be downloaded below.
 We use NHS guidance to advise and you can access this yourself by clicking here.

 Other Reasons for Absence

-The vast majority of our parents recognise that their children are most happy and successful in school when they attend regularly.
+Most of our parents recognise that their children are happiest and are more successful when they attend school regularly.

-For that reason they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
-In the unlikely event that you want to ask for your child’s absence to be authorised due to an exceptional circumstance, then please ask to speak with the principal so that you can set out the special circumstances of your request.
+For that reason, they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
+In the unlikely event that you want to ask for your child’s absence to be authorised due to an exceptional circumstance, please ask to speak with the Principal so that you can set out the special circumstances of your request.

-If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mrs Giles who can help.
-Mrs Giles has already helped many other parents and children in this way.
-Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly and embarrassing.
+If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please contact the Inclusion Team who can help.
+The team have already helped many other parents and children in this way.
+Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly.